Planning a trip to Paris? Public transportation is often the easiest and least expensive way to get around.

 One huge advantage to riding the bus is that it has big windows and you'll stay above ground.
 You can see a lot of Paris inexpensively just by riding the bus.

 Shortly before our trip, I was alarmed to learn that public transportation workers would be on strike during our visit.
-It turns out that strikes happen somewhat regularly in Paris, and they won’t necessarily disrupt your plans.
-Strikes are announced in advance.
-The strike didn’t affect the entire system, just selected routes.
+It turns out that strikes happen somewhat regularly in Paris, and they won't necessarily disrupt your plans.
+Strikes are announced in advance and published online.
+The strike didn't affect the entire system, just selected routes.